hnmr293/ssasd/README.md

 ## What is this?

 This is the script to reduce the size of the latent input to the self-attention layer.
-Then computation of the self-attention layer will be reduced and generation speed will be improved.
+Then computation time of the self-attention layer will be reduced and generation speed will be improved.

 ## Examples